sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 4. **Resource Owner Password Flow** (Legacy):
    - **Use Case**: Native username/password apps.
    - **Process**:
-     - The client sends the user’s credentials directly to the authorization server.
+     - The client sends the user's credentials directly to the authorization server.
    - **Security**: Risky; should be avoided in favor of more secure flows.

 5. **Authorization Code with PKCE**: